Part 27: std::variant Events + std::visit Dispatching — Type-Safe "What Happened"

 using ButtonEvent = std::variant<Pressed, Released>;

-Pressed and Released are empty structs—they carry no data and serve purely as type tags.
-ButtonEvent is a std::variant that can hold either a Pressed or a Released at any given time.
+Pressed and Released are empty structs—they do not carry any data, serving only as type tags.
+ButtonEvent is a std::variant that can hold either Pressed or Released at any given time.

-Why use empty structs instead of enum class?
-Two reasons:
+Why use empty structs instead of an enum class?
+There are two reasons:

 First, extensibility.
-If Pressed later needs to carry a timestamp:
+If Pressed needs to carry a timestamp in the future:

-Second, type dispatch. std::visit can perform compile-time dispatch based on the actual type held in the variant—different types take different code paths.
-Using empty structs as type tags makes this dispatch mechanism very clean.
+Second, type dispatching. std::visit can perform compile-time dispatching based on the actual type held within the variant—different types execute different code paths.
+Empty structs serve as type tags, making this dispatch mechanism very clean.

 Comparison with union